-Daniele Rotolo is a Senior Lecturer in Science, Technology and Innovation Policy at SPRU (Science Policy Research Unit), University of Sussex Business School and an Associate Professor at Department of Mechanics, Mathematics and Management, Polytechnic University of Bari.
+Daniele Rotolo is a Professor in Science, Technology and Innovation Policy at SPRU (Science Policy Research Unit), University of Sussex Business School and an Associate Professor at Department of Mechanics, Mathematics and Management, Polytechnic University of Bari.

 From 2014 to 2016, Daniele was an EU Marie Curie Researcher at SPRU and the School of Public Policy of Georgia Institute of Technology (Atlanta, US).
 He holds a PhD (European Doctorate) in Innovation Management from Scuola Interpolitecnica (Italy), a joint PhD program among the Polytechnic University of Bari, Polytechnic University of Milan, and Polytechnic University of Turin.
 During his PhD, Daniele was also a visiting researcher at University College London (London, UK) and Stern Business School at New York University (New York, US).